-- > Getting the COVID-19 vaccination is an important tool in helping to stop the pandemic. - Wearing masks and social distancing help reduce your chance of being exposed to the virus or spreading it to others, but these measures are not enough.
-Vaccines will work with your immune system so it will be ready to fight the virus if you are exposed. - The combination of getting vaccinated and following CDC's recommendations to protect yourself and others will offer the best protection from COVID-19. - All COVID-19 vaccines currently available in the United States have been shown to be highly effective at preventing COVID-19. - Experts believe that getting a COVID-19 vaccine may also help keep you from getting seriously ill even if you do get COVID-19. - Getting vaccinated yourself may also protect people around you, particularly people at increased risk for severe illness from COVID-19. - > The COVID-19 vaccination is a safer way to help build protection against COVID-19.
+- Getting the COVID-19 vaccination is an important tool in helping to stop the pandemic. - The vaccine is one of the most important ways to end the pandemic because vaccines are extremely effective at preventing hospitalization and death. - Vaccines for COVID-19 are safe, effective, and free. - Wearing masks and social distancing help reduce your chance of being exposed to the virus or spreading it to others, but these measures are not enough.
+Vaccines will work with your immune system so it will be ready to fight the virus if you are exposed. - ➤ The combination of getting vaccinated and following CDC's recommendations to protect yourself and others will offer the best protection from COVID-19. - ➤ All COVID-19 vaccines currently available in the United States have been shown to be highly effective at preventing COVID-19. - > Experts believe that getting a COVID-19 vaccine may also help keep you from getting seriously ill even if you do get COVID-19. - Getting vaccinated yourself may also protect people around you, particularly people at increased risk for severe illness from COVID-19. - ➤ The COVID-19 vaccination is a safer way to help build protection against COVID-19.